When you go to Todd Zeile‘s Twitter page you’ll find an interesting bio description, which reads, the “Forrest Gump of MLB”.

 Todd: I am.
 I’m really pleased that another business opportunity – a multi-sport video game platform – (came up) that I’ve been working on the licensing side of, which I can’t divulge too much yet.
 But we’ll have more to tell on that.

-MMO: I greatly appreciate your time today Todd, thank you so much for speaking with me today.
+MMO: I greatly appreciate your time today, Todd.
 Looking forward to your continued work with SNY.

 Todd: No problem, I appreciate it.